my-com/laravel-conditional-actions/readme.md

 * Condition `AllOfCondition` - succeeded when **all** children conditions are succeeded.
 All children actions will be included to parent `AllOfCondition` condition;
 * Condition `OneOfCondition` - succeeded when **any of** children conditions are succeeded.
 All children actions for **first** succeeded condition will be included to parent `OneOfCondition` condition;
 * Condition `TrueCondition` - always succeeded;
-* Action `UpdateStateAttribute` - Updates an attribute value in the state.
+* Action `UpdateStateAttributeAction` - Updates an attribute value in the state.

 Both conditions and actions have fields:
 * `priority` - execution priority;